hackclub/hackclub/workshops/backjack/README.md

 Tl_Dl_card = Dl_card1 + Dl_card2;
 num_of_playerCard = 2;           /* place it here */
 ```
-woooh!!, we just finish to draw our first cards now let call it!!
+woooh!!, we just finished drawing our first cards now let's call it!!
 ![hit card on the table]()

 Go over ` start_The_Game() ` function and call ` Hit_card1() ` function after ` cin.get() ` function: